telerik/xaml-docs/controls/radrichtextbox/overview.md

 * __Code blocks__
 	This feature allows you to add source code fragments in a document.
 For more information, see the [Code Block]({%slug radrichtextbox-features-code-block%}) article.

-* __Content controls__
-    Allows you to view and edit the content controls in the document.
-For more information, see the [Content Controls]({%slug radrichtextbox-features-content-controls%}) article.

 ## See Also